-The PORT 60H DBB read operations output the contents of the Output Buffer to D0-D7 (host data bus - bidirectional or can be a three-state), and clears the status of the Output Buffer Full (OBF/ Status Register bit 0) bit.
+The interface to the PC/AT consists of one register pair (PORT 60H/64H) for the keyboard and mouse.
+The PORT 60H read operations output the contents of the Output Buffer to D0-D7 and clears the status of the Output Buffer Full (OBF/Status Register bit 0) bit.